Help Center/ Migration Center/ Best Practices/ Server Migration/ Migrating On-premises Servers to Huawei Cloud

 Figure 1 Adding a server

-4. In the displayed dialog box, configure parameters listed in Table 1 and click Confirm.
+4. In the displayed dialog box, configure parameters based on Table 1 and click Confirm.
 The system automatically checks the credential status and starts collecting resource details.

 Table 1 Parameters for adding a server